 Why should I contact an Alabama car accident lawyer?

 Speaking with an experienced car accident attorney can help you determine if you can take legal steps to recover damages for your injuries.
 At Cory Watson Attorneys, we can advise you with the best path to take with your case.
 Our lawyers are dedicated to helping accident injury victims fight for their right to fair compensation.
 If you don’t need a lawyer, we’ll tell you.
-And if you do, we would be proud to represent you.
+And if you do, we would be honored to represent you.

 Can I get compensation for a hit-and-run accident?